cosmicBboy/ml-research/deep_cash/README.md

 the advantage is that the Controller mainly has to learn a function that generates performant algorithm and hyperparameter combinations.

-In the DeepCash project, a `CashController` represents the policy approximator, which selects actions based on a tree-structured set of softmax classifiers, each one representing some part of the algorithm and hyperparameter space.
+In the META Learn project, a `CashController` represents the policy approximator, which selects actions based on a tree-structured set of softmax classifiers, each one representing some part of the algorithm and hyperparameter space.
 The controller selects estimators/transformers and hyperparameters in a